Overview

 Navigation & Maps

-- Winter: Snow and ice can cover the ridge from December to March.
-Only attempt the summit in winter if you have appropriate crampons and ice axes.
+- Winter conditions: From December through March, snow and ice frequently coat the ridge.
+Only attempt the summit in winter if you are proficient with crampons and an ice axe.

-- Emergency: Mobile signal is limited on the ridge.
-Carry a fully charged phone or a personal locator beacon for remote sections.
+- Communication: Mobile signal is unreliable across the high ridge.
+Carry a fully charged phone, a physical map, and consider a personal locator beacon for solo or off-season trips.

 Practical Information

-Letterbreckaun lies wholly within Connemara National Park, meaning there are no entry fees and the land is open to the public year‑round.
-The mountain is accessed most conveniently from the Inagh Valley (near the village of Maam).
-Parking is available at the trailhead on the R336 road; the site is free but unstaffed, so plan to arrive early in the high season if you need a space.
+Letterbreckaun lies entirely within Connemara National Park, so there are no entry fees and the land is open year-round.
+The most convenient access point is the Inagh Valley near the village of Maam Cross.
+Free, unstaffed parking is available on the R336 at the trailhead; arrive early in summer to secure a space.
+There are no toilets, shelters, or refreshments on the mountain, so carry water, food, and a basic first-aid kit.

 Nearby Attractions

-- Maam Cross – The historic crossroads village offering a café, accommodation and a gateway to several Maumturk routes.
+- Maam Cross – A historic crossroads village with a café, pub, and accommodation, serving as the traditional staging post for Maumturk walkers.